A recipe for Lemon Ricotta Muffins! These sweet muffins are packed with ricotta cheese and lemon zest/juice for a light and easy breakfast treat.

-I was searching for a recipe to use up some extra ricotta cheese and came across these Lemon Ricotta Muffins.
-They were light and fluffy with a little crunch from the turbinado sugar topping.
-The lemon juice and zest add a bright, citrus flavor without becoming overpowering.
-During the summer, you can add some fresh blackberries (or even strawberries!) like this recipe idea from Two Peas and their Pod.
-I’m sure these muffins would also be delicious with Meyer Lemons.
+I was searching for a recipe to use up some extra ricotta cheese and came across the idea for these Lemon Ricotta Muffins!
+The lemon juice and zest add a bright, citrus flavor without becoming overpowering and pair so beautifully with the ricotta.
+During the summer, you can add some fresh blueberries (or even strawberries or other favorite berries).

 Blend together the ingredients just enough to combine everything and get rid of any lumps from the ricotta.
 Overmixing will take away from that light and fluffy texture.

 Fill each prepared muffin tin about 3/4 full.
 I usually do this by slightly overfilling a standard ice cream scoop to transfer the batter to each of the prepared muffin tins.
 This is the easiest way I have come across to get a consistent size.

 Bake the muffins just until cooked through with a barely golden color.
 Test by inserting a toothpick in the center.
 It is done once the toothpick comes out clean.